Chapter 16.16

 50 |

-B. Except as otherwise permitted herein, alteration of any wetland buffer is prohibited.
+B. Except as otherwise included in this section and LFPMC 16.16.330, alteration of any wetland buffer is prohibited.

-D. Buffer width averaging may be allowed only where the applicant demonstrates to the satisfaction of the planning director:
+C. Buffer width averaging may be allowed only where the applicant demonstrates to the satisfaction of the planning director that all of the following conditions are met:

 1. That the wetland contains variations in sensitivity because of existing physical characteristics; and